chriskuchar/rfviz/Rfviz.md

 Installation
 ------------

 This package is currently available on Github.
-Use install\_github("chrisbeckett8/rfviz") to download and use it.
+Use devtools::install\_github("chrisbeckett8/rfviz") and library(rfviz) to download and use it in R. If you do not already have devtools installed, use install.packages("devtools"), and library("devtools") before installing rfviz.
 I am submitting it to CRAN this week.
 Once it is on CRAN this will be updated.

 For the source code on Github, visit https://github.com/chrisbeckett8/rfviz.